ibhagwan/fzf-lua-frecency.nvim/README.md

 - Frecency scores are computed and sorted when a file is selected from the picker, _not_ when populating the picker UI.
 - Scores are stored separately for each working directory (`cwd`).
 This avoids filtering irrelevant files when populating the picker UI.
 - The picker UI opens instantly, with frecency-ranked files and `fd` results streaming in over time.
-- Files are processed for the picker UI by headless Neovim instances (`fzf-lua`'s `multiprocess=true` option). `fzf-lua-frecency` uses RPC requests to pull user configuration options into the headless instances when needed.
+- Files are processed for the picker UI by headless Neovim instances (`fzf-lua`'s `multiprocess=true` option). `fzf-lua-frecency` uses string interpolation to pull user configuration options into the headless instances when needed.

 ## Usage